Groningen: Etymology

 One modern theory is that 'Groningen' meant 'among the people of Groni' ('Groningi' and 'Groninga' in the 11th century), derived from Gronesbeke, which was the old name for a small lake near the Hunze (on the northern border of Zuidlaarderveen).
+As the name Grone (variant Groene) is an old Frisian personal name, the origin may very well be in a settlement originally founded by the family of Grone and their followers, which in Frisian would be called Groninga.
 Another theory is that the name was derived from the word groenighe, meaning 'green fields'.

-During the French occupation of the area, Groningen was called Groningue.
 In Frisian, it is called Grins.
 In Groningen province, it is called Groot Loug.
 Regionally, it is often simply referred to as Stad (the "city"), and its inhabitants are referred to as Stadjers or Stadjeder.
-The Dutch sometimes refer to it as "the Metropolis of the North", or Martinistad (after the Martinitoren tower.)
+The Dutch sometimes refer to it as "the Metropolis of the North", or Martinistad (after the Martinitoren tower).

 History

 The city was founded at the northernmost point of the Hondsrug area.
 While the oldest document referring to Groningen's existence dates from 1040, the area was occupied by Anglo-Saxons centuries prior.
 The oldest archaeological evidence of a settlement in the region stems from around 3950–3650 BC, and the first major settlement in Groningen trace back to the year 3 AD.

 In the 13th century Groningen was an important trade centre and its inhabitants built a city wall to underline its authority.
-The city had a strong influence on its surrounding lands and the Gronings dialect became a common tongue.
-The most influential period of the city was at the end of the 15th century, when the nearby province of Friesland was administered from Groningen.
+The city had a strong influence on its surrounding lands and the Gronings dialect became common.
+The city's most influential period was at the end of the 15th century, when the nearby province of Friesland was administered from Groningen.
 During these years the Martinitoren was built which is considered to be the city's most significant landmark.

 In 1536, Groningen accepted Emperor Charles V, the King of Spain and the Habsburg ruler of the other Netherlands as its ruler, thus ending the region's autonomy.
 The city was captured in the Siege of Groningen (1594) by the Dutch and English forces led by Maurice of Nassau.
 After the siege, the city and the province joined the Dutch Republic.

+During the 17th century, Groningen served as a crucial hub for the Dutch West India Company (WIC).
+This powerful trading company was responsible for maritime trade, colonization, and the transportation of goods and people.

+The WIC transported over 300,000 slaves from the African coast to the Dutch colonies between 1621 and 1792.
+Warships like the Groeningen sailed from Groningen's shipyards to Africa's west coast, carrying enslaved Africans to plantations in Brazil, Suriname, and the Antilles.
+These same ships returned to Europe laden with valuable commodities such as sugar, coffee, and tobacco.

 The University of Groningen was founded in 1614 with initial course offerings in law, medicine, theology and philosophy.
-During the same period the city expanded rapidly and a new city wall was built.
+During this period the city expanded rapidly and a new city wall was built.